Drill Bits for Electric Screwdriver: 7 Essential Types

 Safe and Effective Operation

-• Match Bit to Fastener/Material: Always double-check that your bit matches the screw head or the material you’re drilling into.
-A mismatch is the leading cause of stripped screws and damaged bits.
+• Match Bit to Fastener/Material: Always double-check that your bit matches the screw head or material.
+Mismatching causes stripped screws and damaged bits.

-• Use Correct Speed and Pressure: Different materials and bit types require different speeds.
-Generally, harder materials and larger bits require lower speeds, while softer materials and smaller bits can use higher speeds.
-Apply steady, consistent pressure; avoid excessive force that can overheat bits or strip screws.
+• Use Correct Speed and Pressure: Harder materials and larger bits require lower speeds; softer materials and smaller bits can use higher speeds.
+Apply steady, consistent pressure, avoiding excessive force.

-• Drill Pilot Holes: For woodworking, especially with hardwoods or near edges, and for self-tapping screws in metal, drilling a pilot hole prevents splitting, ensures accurate placement, and makes driving screws easier.
+• Drill Pilot Holes: For woodworking (especially hardwoods or near edges) and self-tapping screws in metal, pilot holes prevent splitting and ensure accurate placement.

 • Secure the Bit: Ensure the bit is firmly seated in the chuck or bit holder.
-A loose bit can wobble, cause inaccurate drilling/driving, and be dangerous.
+A loose bit causes wobble, inaccurate drilling/driving, and can be dangerous.

-• Wear Safety Gear: Always wear safety glasses to protect your eyes from flying debris.
-Gloves are also advisable to protect your hands.
+• Wear Safety Gear: Always wear safety glasses to protect eyes from flying debris.
+Gloves are also advisable.

-• Impact-Rated for Impact Drivers: If using an impact driver, only use bits explicitly labeled as “impact-rated” or “shockwave.”
-Standard bits can shatter under the intense force of an impact driver.
+• Impact-Rated for Impact Drivers: When using an impact driver, only use bits explicitly labeled “impact-rated” or “shockwave.”
+Standard bits can shatter under intense force.

 Extend Bit Lifespan

-• Clean Bits After Use: Remove any debris, wood shavings, or metal filings from your bits.
+• Clean Bits After Use: Remove debris, shavings, or filings.
 Clean bits perform better and last longer.

-• Store Properly: Keep your bits organized in a bit case or holder.
-This protects them from corrosion, prevents loss, and makes it easy to find the right bit for the job.
+• Store Properly: Keep bits organized in a bit case or holder to protect from corrosion, prevent loss, and facilitate selection.

-• Avoid Overheating: Overheating can dull bits quickly.
-If a bit is getting excessively hot, slow down, reduce pressure, or allow it to cool.
-For drilling metal, consider using cutting fluid or oil.
+• Avoid Overheating: Overheating dulls bits quickly.
+Slow down, reduce pressure, or allow cooling.
+For drilling metal, use cutting fluid or oil.

-• Sharpening: While not all bits are suitable for sharpening, many drill bits (especially HSS) can be sharpened using a specialized sharpener or grinding wheel, significantly extending their life.
+• Sharpening: Many drill bits (especially HSS) can be sharpened using a specialized sharpener or grinding wheel, significantly extending their life.

 Comparing Drill and Screwdriver Bit Types